 Water Quality Control Plan (Basin Plan) - Defined in division 7, section 13050, subdivision (j) of the Water Code.

-Wastewater - Refers to leachate or any other liquid flowing from, or on a waste management unit.
+Wastewater - Wastewater is water containing wastes from residential, commercial, and industrial processes.
+Municipal wastewater contains sewage, gray water (e.g., water from sinks and showers), and sometimes industrial wastewater.

 Water Boards - Refers collectively to the State Water Resources Control Board and the nine Regional Water Quality Control Boards.

 Waste - Defined in Water Code section 13050, subdivision (d).

+Waste Pile - Pursuant to CCR, title 27, section 20164, waste pile means a waste management unit (Unit) at which only noncontainerized, bulk, dry solid waste is discharged and piled for treatment or storage on an engineered liner system that prevents the waste from contacting the underlying land surface.
+The term does not include a Unit of similar construction which is used for waste disposal (such a Unit would be a landfill).

 Water Quality Objectives - Defined in Water Code section 13050, subdivision (h).

 Waters of the State - Defined in Water Code section 13050, subdivision (e).